U.S. Route 360: Keysville business route

-U.S. Route 360 Business (US 360 Business) is a business route of US 360 in Charlotte County.
+U.S. Route 360 Business in Charlotte County is the westernmost of several business routes of US 360.
 The highway, which runs 5.93 mi between junctions with US 360 and US 15 south and north of Keysville, is entirely concurrent with US 15 Business.

 Burkeville business route

-U.S. Route 360/460 Business (US 360/460 Bus.) is a shared business route of US 360 and US 460 in Nottoway County.
+U.S. Route 360/460 Business (US 360/460 Bus.) is the shared business route of US 360 and US 460 in Nottoway County.
 The highway runs 1.13 mi between junctions with US 360 and US 460 west and east of Burkeville.
-US 360/460 Business begins at the partial cloverleaf interchange where the two highways begin to run concurrently west of Burkeville.
+US 360/460 Business begins at the partial-cloverleaf interchange where the two highways begin to run concurrently west of Burkeville.
 There is no direct access from the westbound bypass to the eastbound business routes.
 The business routes pass through the town as 2nd Street before rejoining US 360 and US 460 a short distance west of their eastern divergence point.

 Amelia Court House business route

-U.S. Route 360 Business (US 360 Business) is a business route of US 360 in Amelia County.
-The highway runs 2.94 mi between junctions with US 360 west and north of Amelia Court House.
-US 360 Business follows Goodes Bridge Road parallel to Norfolk Southern Railway's Richmond District along the northwest side of the village center, where the highway meets the western end of SR 38 (Virginia Street).
-North of the village, the business route has a partial cloverleaf interchange with US 360 before reaching its northern terminus at the mainline U.S. Highway.
+U.S. Route 360 Business (US 360 Business) is the business route of US 360 in Amelia County.
+The highway runs 2.94 mi between junctions with US 360 west and northeast of Amelia Court House.
+US 360 Business is called Goodes Bridge Road and runs parallel to Norfolk Southern Railway's Richmond District along the northwest side of the village center, where the highway meets the western end of SR 38 (Virginia Street).
+Northeast of the village, the business route has a partial-cloverleaf interchange with US 360 before reaching its northern terminus at the mainline U.S. Highway.

 Mechanicsville business route

-U.S. Route 360 Business (US 360 Business) is a business route of US 360 in Hanover County.
+U.S. Route 360 Business (US 360 Business) is the business route of US 360 in Hanover County.
 The highway runs 0.78 mi between junctions with US 360 west and east of Mechanicsville.
 The business route begins as a one-way westbound ramp to westbound US 360.
 US 360 Business gains an eastbound lane and heads east as Mechanicsville Turnpike to an intersection with SR 156 (Cold Harbor Road) and SR 638 (Atlee Road).
 The business route continues a few more blocks before again becoming a one-way westbound ramp from westbound US 360.
 This westbound ramp is used to access SR 156 from westbound US 360 because there is no direct ramp in US 360's diamond interchange with SR 156.